Published Mar 26, 2024 · Updated Mar 15, 2026

 Why does feedback matter in this discipline?

-Students in aeronautical and aerospace engineering rely on specific, criteria‑aligned feedback to iterate designs, evidence calculations and refine professional judgement.
-Poorly targeted or delayed comments slow progression through demanding modules and undermine confidence in assessment briefs and marking criteria.
-Staff can prioritise concise rubrics, annotated exemplars and short marking rationales to reduce ambiguity and support learning.
+Usable feedback helps students refine designs, evidence calculations and build professional judgement faster.
+Students in aeronautical and aerospace engineering rely on specific, criteria-aligned feedback to iterate demanding technical work.
+Poorly targeted or delayed comments slow progress through modules and weaken confidence in assessment briefs and marking criteria.
+Concise rubrics, annotated exemplars and short marking rationales reduce ambiguity and help students act on feedback sooner.

 What do students say about feedback quality and quantity?

-Students describe limited, vague comments and inconsistent tone across tutors.
+Students say feedback is often too thin to improve the next piece of work.
+They describe limited, vague comments and inconsistent tone across tutors.
 They want actionable guidance that maps to criteria and shows what to improve next, not just a summary of errors.
-Programme teams can require structured feed‑forward within each assessment, run spot checks on specificity and alignment, and calibrate feedback language through brief shared‑marking sprints.
+Programme teams can require structured feed-forward within each assessment, run spot checks on specificity and alignment, and calibrate feedback language through brief shared-marking sprints.

 How does online learning change the feedback dynamic?

-Shifts to online delivery reduce opportunities for immediate clarification after labs, presentations and group design reviews.
-Turnaround stretches, and dialogue drops.
-Teams that schedule short, dialogic feedback sessions on Teams or in labs, and provide annotated exemplars in the VLE, restore interaction and help students apply feedback promptly.
+Online delivery can make feedback feel more transactional unless teams create space for dialogue.
+Shifts to online delivery reduce opportunities for immediate clarification after labs, presentations and group design reviews, a pattern that also appears in student perspectives on the delivery of teaching in aeronautical and aerospace engineering.
+Turnaround times stretch and dialogue drops.
+Short feedback sessions on Teams or in labs, backed by annotated exemplars in the VLE, restore interaction and help students apply feedback promptly.

 Why does timeliness of feedback matter most?

+Fast feedback is more likely to change what students do next.
 Students need feedback while the task is still live in memory and before the next assessment builds on it.
-Publish a feedback service‑level by assessment type, track on‑time rates, and share brief you said → we did updates so cohorts see turnaround improving.
-Clear expectations reduce anxiety and increase uptake of feed‑forward actions.
+Publish a feedback service level by assessment type, track on-time rates, and share brief "you said, we did" updates so cohorts can see turnaround improving.
+Clear expectations reduce anxiety and increase the chance that students use feed-forward actions.

 What does the wider university experience reveal?